darthlotu5/WhatsAppDotnet/CONTRIBUTING.md

-# Contributing to WhatsAppDotnet
+# Contributing to WhatsApp.Client

-Thank you for your interest in contributing to WhatsAppDotnet!
+Thank you for your interest in contributing to WhatsApp.Client!
 We welcome contributions from the community and are pleased to have you join us.

 ## 🤝 How to Contribute